MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 Products and services should use cryptographically secure versions of TLS/SSL:

-- TLS 1.3 must be enabled
+- TLS 1.3 must be enabled.
-- TLS 1.2 can be enabled to improve compatibility with older clients
+- TLS 1.2 can be enabled to improve compatibility with older clients.
-- TLS 1.1, TLS 1.0, SSL 3, and SSL 2 must be disabled by default
+- TLS 1.1, TLS 1.0, SSL 3, and SSL 2 must be disabled

 ### Symmetric block ciphers, cipher modes, and initialization vectors